peterpolidoro/pi_motion_detector/SETUP_RASPBIAN.md

 df -h
 ```

-Unmount all the SD card partitions.
+Unmount all the SD card partitions:

 ```shell
 # Replace sdx1 and sdx2 with whatever your SD card's